 Gwen John

 Although she preferred solitude, she was associated with many well-known artists of the time.
-She lived in Meudon, just outside Paris, painting female churchgoers, nuns and children following her conversion to Catholicism.
+Living in Meudon, she began painting female churchgoers, nuns and children following her conversion to Catholicism.
 Her style was quite meditative, and remained consistent throughout her career, and she mainly used drawing and watercolours as she favoured the spontaneity and rapidity they gave her.